 A manager controls the administrative department of quality control.
 He/she has to deal with the stakeholders and consumers to address quality control issues.
 The average annual salary of a quality control inspector is around $93,500.

-This job is only meant for those candidates who have a Six Sigma master black belt certification.
-It will allow an individual to get employed in the topmost post of quality control management.
-Using the six sigma tools to improve the quality of services and products is the main role of a quality control master black belt professional.
+Utilizing the six sigma quality control tools for enhancing the quality of services and products is the primary responsibility of a quality control master black belt professional.
+Quality control in Six Sigma ensures that processes are optimized for quality and efficiency.
 The average annual salary of a quality control master black belt professional is $125,200.

 A quality control statistician uses statistical techniques to design and test quality control methods.
-Sending quality reports in the form of quality control email is an important role of a quality control statistician.
+Sending quality reports in the form of quality control emails is an important role of a quality control statistician.